-Current day-to-day: Latino Collections Specialist, Archives of American Art, Smithsonian Institution
+Current day-to-day: National Collector, Archives of American Art, Smithsonian Institution

 Josh T Franco is a native of West Texas.
 His dissertation, "Marfa, Marfa: Minimalism, rasquachismo, and Questioning 'Decolonial Aesthetics' in Far West Texas" was completed in the Art History department at Binghamton University in April 2016.
 His graduate work was supported by the Clifford D. Clark Fellowship, the Ithaca College Predoctoral Diversity Fellowship, and the Imagining America PAGE (Publicly Active Graduate Education) Fellowship.
 Franco served as a 2014 - 2015 PAGE National Co-Director.
 Since January 2013, he has been an Artist-Guide at JUDD Foundation, the New York home and studio of Donald Judd, commonly known by its address, 101 Spring Street.

 Franco has presented scholarly and critical work in the following venues: Marfa Book Co., Stanford University, College Art Association, Association of Art Historians, Utrecht University, American Comparative Literature Association, Dartmouth College, HEMI Graduate Student Initiative (Hemispheric Institute), zingmagazine, The Frick Collection, ...mightbegood, Latino Art Now!, the National Association of Latino Arts and Culture, Joan Mitchell Foundation, and Independent Curators International.